 |The Horst Wessel, later renamed the US Coast Guard Cutter Eagle.
 It was taken by the United States as war reparations and remains in service today.|

-Landmesser was a loyal Nazi who joined the party in 1931 - before Hitler took power.
+Landmesser was a loyal NSDAP type who joined the Party in 1931 - before Hitler took power.
 By joining so early, he was an early adopter of the party and thus could be considered an enthusiastic supporter.
 However, that did not last long.

 |Blohm + Voss shipyard in 1931 (the Savarona)|

 Landmesser was an ordinary laborer who worked at a shipyard, Blohm + Voss, in Hamburg.
-Blohm + Voss eventually built some of the biggest Nazi vessels, including the Bismarck and the Tirpitz.
+Blohm + Voss eventually built some of the biggest Kriegsmarine vessels, including the Bismarck and the Tirpitz.
 On June 13, 1936, Landmesser attended the launching of the training vessel "Horst Wessel."
-Ship launchings in Nazi Germany were rallying points at which Adolf Hitler himself would appear and give a speech.
+Ship launchings in the Thirde Reich were rallying points at which Adolf Hitler himself would appear and give a speech.
 Landmesser was captured in a photo not saluting Hitler with the customary stiff-armed Fuhrer salute.
 Why he refused is a microcosm of how large events can affect ordinary people.

 |Hitler Youth giving the Hitler salute.
 Notice that everyone is participating.
 Not participating meant that you were noticed.
 You didn't want to be noticed that way if you wished to continue a normal life.|

 To backtrack a bit, during the early 1930s, Landmesser began dating Irma Eckler.
-She was Jewish, so this raised problems in Nazi Germany.
-He proposed marriage to her in 1935, but this violated the new Nuremberg racial laws, the application was denied, and he was expelled from the Nazi Party.
+She was Jewish, so this raised problems in the Third Reich.
+He proposed marriage to her in 1935, but this violated the new Nuremberg racial laws, the application was denied, and he was expelled from the Party.
 They had a daughter, Ingrid, in October 1935.

 |Irma Eckler in 1931|